rogerfan/Typewriter/README.md

 scrollbuffer
 ==========

 This plugin provides a buffer ahead of scrolling in Sublime Text 3\*.
-Code is based on the [Typewriter](https://github.com/alehandrof/Typewriter) package by Alex Armstrong
+Code is based on the [Typewriter](https://github.com/alehandrof/Typewriter) package by Alex Armstrong.

 ## Usage